Table of Contents

 5. Order Anything from a Supplier

 To order products or services, a purchase order is the standard form of documentation.
 Your purchase order will include the products you need together with the amounts you need.
-Include any other supplier instructions you see necessary, such as a preferred delivery date or preferred method of payment.
+Include any other supplier instructions you see necessary, such as a preferred delivery date or preferred method to collect payment.

 6. Obtain Authorization for the Purchase

-A purchase order is a formal request for products or services but is not a legally binding contract.
+A purchase order form is a letter of an official request for payment for products or services but is not a legally binding contract.
 Because of this, the supplier can’t start working on the order until they obtain formal approval from your company, usually in the form of a purchase order acceptance.

 What is a Purchase Order (PO) Number?